 It is recognized that from time to time the growth and development of the Institute may require the addition to the faculty of scholars and researchers of great distinction.
-Accordingly, the President may, with the approval of the Board, recruit, select, appoint, reappoint, or promote faculty
+Accordingly, the President may, with the approval of the Board, recruit, select, appoint, reappoint, or promote faculty members with or without the granting of tenure, the number of appointments with tenure not to exceed four (4) per year.

-- 1 members with or without the granting of tenure, the number of appointments with tenure not to 2 exceed four (4) per year. - 3 Any time the President exercises his/her powers under this section, including the appointment of 4 administrators with tenure and/or faculty status, notice of the appointment, the faculty status 5 granted and the appointee's department, must be sent to the AAUP.
+Any time the President exercises his/her powers under this section, including the appointment of administrators with tenure and/or faculty status, notice of the appointment, the faculty status granted and the appointee's department, must be sent to the AAUP.

-6 4.
-Teaching Faculty
+4. Teaching Faculty

-7 In the Schools and Colleges of NYIT there shall be established non-tenure track "Teaching Faculty 8 Lines (TFLs)" with ranks commensurate with their educational and instructional qualifications.
-The 9 number of TFLs in each School shall not exceed ten percent (10%) of the total number of FT tenured 10 and tenure track faculty in the School.
-In the College of Arts and Sciences, the number of TFLs in the 11 division represented by the Humanities SPC shall not exceed ten percent (10%) of the total number 12 of FT tenured and tenure track faculty.
-Likewise, the number of TFLs in the division represented by 13 the Sciences SPC shall not exceed ten percent (10%) of the total number of FT tenured and tenure 14 track faculty.
+In the Schools and Colleges of NYIT there shall be established non-tenure track "Teaching Faculty Lines (TFLs)" with ranks commensurate with their educational and instructional qualifications.
+Teaching Faculty Lines may not be used to replace tenure track or tenured faculty who leave the institution or in lieu of new tenure track or tenured lines when a department or program expands.
+Teaching Faculty Lines may be used to replace adjuncts where it is deemed advisable to consolidate courses taught by adjuncts into a single TFL.
+The number of TFLs in each School shall not exceed fifteen percent (15%) of the total number of FT tenured and tenure track faculty in the school.
+In the College of Arts and Sciences, the number of TFLs in the division represented by the Humanities SPC shall not exceed fifteen percent (15%) of the total number of FT tenured and tenure track faculty.
+Likewise, the number of TFLs in the division represented by the Sciences SPC shall not exceed fifteen percent (15%) of the total number of FT tenured and tenure track faculty.
+Under no circumstances may the TFLs exceed fifteen percent (15%) of the tenure and tenure track faculty of the entire Institution at the NYC and OW campuses.
+TFLs will be allocated equitably among departments within a School.

-15 The DPCs or FT tenured and tenure track faculty (if there is no DPC) of the individual departments of 16 the Schools or College may decide by a simple majority vote not to hire any faculty to fill these 17 positions.
-This decision by the DPC or FT tenured and tenure track faculty (if there is no DPC) of the 18 individual departments of the Schools or College cannot be overridden by the dean of the school or 19 any member of the administration.
+The DPCs or FT tenured and tenure track faculty (if there is no DPC) of the individual departments of the Schools or College may decide by a simple majority vote not to hire any faculty to fill these positions.
+This decision by the DPC or FT tenured and tenure track faculty (if there is no DPC) of the individual departments of the Schools or College cannot be overridden by the dean of the school or any member of the administration.